Ex-Man Utd manager Van Gaal reveals he has cancer

-Louis van Gaal: Former Manchester United manager reveals he has prostate cancer
+Louis van Gaal: Former Man Utd manager reveals he has prostate cancer

 Last updated on .From the section Football

-Former Manchester United manager Louis van Gaal says he is battling prostate cancer.
+Former Manchester United manager Louis van Gaal says he is receiving treatment for prostate cancer.

 The Dutchman, currently in charge of the Netherlands national team, made the announcement on Dutch TV programme Humberto on Sunday.